llllllllll/lazy_python/README.md

 Because the python spec says the `__repr__` of an object must return a `str`, a call to `repr` must strictly evaluate the contents so that we can see what it is.
 The repl will implicitly call `repr` on things to display them.
-You can see that this is a thunk by doing:
+We can see that this is a thunk by doing:

 ```python